ai-cfia/fertiscan-frontend/README.md

 ## References

-You can find more information on the official site of Google gemini vertex ai : <https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini?hl=fr>
+You can find more information on the official site of Google gemini vertex ai: <https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini?hl=fr>